Tourist boat with 31 people goes missing off Sabah

 Sabah Minister for Tourism Culture and Environment Masidi Manjun confirmed the boat is missing.

 "The Royal Malaysia Police Force, the MMEA and the Royal Malaysian Navy have mobilised their assets for the S&R," he told Channel NewsAsia.
-"I was told that rough seas made it difficult the S&R effort last night (Saturday night)".
+"I was told that rough seas made it difficult for the search and rescue effort last night (Saturday night)".

+The Chinese consulate in Kota Kinabalu has asked the state government to step up the search effort, the Chinese official Xinhua news agency said.
+The China National Tourism Administration said it has initiated emergency response procedures.